 Kamakura.
 Image by Lili

 I also lived in Japan for four years as an adult.

 I spent time on organic farms, immersed in the ways my ancestors lived.
 I hitch-hiked across the country and connected with folk who could read the clouds, the air, the shadows.

 And in the Japanese forests I led forest-based walking trips and retreats, awakening the senses in communion with nature.
 I worked with a range of movement teachers, healers, and Buddhist priests in this role and learned about animist worship, holism, and the sanctity of ancestral lineage.

 I am now based back in my motherland, in West Yorkshire, where I feel an intimacy with the moors and forests.

-I also use somatic movement, breath work, and meditative practices.
+I work using somatic movement, breath work, and meditative practices.
 These help to restore the natural flow of ch'i in and around the body, and to integrate all parts of ourselves into daily earthly existence.